RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         kubectl port-forward service/pks-test 14771
         ```

-        A typical response will list all database services in the cluster, for example:
+        A typical response lists all database services in the cluster, for example:

         ```src
         Forwarding from 127.0.0.1:14771 -> 14771